What is the Farming in Protected Landscapes Programme?

 - Download the application guidance document here.
 This includes all the bits of information you’ll need to complete the application form

 - Download the scoring system here.
-This will help you understand how applications will be scored when they’re submitted to the panel for consideration
+This will help you understand how applications will be scored when they’re submitted to the Local Assessment Panel for consideration

 There are additional documents available to download which may help you complete your application.

 Got questions?
 Need help applying for a grant?
-Contact a member of our Farming in Protected Landscapes (FiPL) team.
+Contact a member of our Farming in Protected Landscapes (FiPL) team local to you.

 For an overview of the programme, you can also browse, download and share our Farming in Protected Landscapes leaflet.